jedace07/dotfiles/README.md

 # dotfiles

-Backups of my dots, whatever you want with them.
+Backups of my dots, do whatever you want with them.